Ruzanaaris/Covid-19-Cases-Prediction/README.md

 ﻿# Covid-19-Cases-Prediction
 Notes that the dataset can be taken from https://github.com/MoH-Malaysia/covid19-public

-In this project, I have taken the data directly using the URL as below: https://raw.githubusercontent.com/MoH-Malaysia/covid19-public/main/epidemic/cases_malaysia.csv
+In this project, I have taken the data directly using the following URL: https://raw.githubusercontent.com/MoH-Malaysia/covid19-public/main/epidemic/cases_malaysia.csv

  ## Model Architecture